vinstic-myshell/myshell-doc-en/roadmap.md

 <details>

-<summary>TTS Cost Reduction to 3% of Competitors</summary>
+<summary>TTS cost reduction to 3% of competitors</summary>

 With the influx of users, our daily voice interaction volume quickly exceeded 100,000.
-We intensively optimized our self-developed TTS model within three weeks, reducing its cost by 97% compared to Microsoft's TTS API cost, and supporting rapid cloning of 1-5 minute voice samples.
+We intensively optimized our self-developed TTS model within three weeks, reducing its cost by 97% compared to Microsoft's TTS API cost and supporting rapid cloning of 1-5 minute voice samples.

 </details>